 Half a year of study or training

-For fees-free, half a year of study or training is usually equal to 60 credits or 0.5 EFTS (see the definition for EFTS for more information).
+For Fees Free, half a year of study or training is usually equal to 60 credits or 0.5 EFTS (see the definition for EFTS for more information).

 National Student Number (NSN)

-New Zealand Qualifications Framework (NZQF)
+New Zealand Qualifications and Credentials Framework (NZQCF)

 Optional and occasional fees